Using Baidu Warp-CTC with MXNet¶

 - The output layer use CTC loss.

-The following code shows detailed construction of the net:
+The following code shows the detailed construction of the net:

 def lstm_unroll(num_lstm_layer, seq_len, num_hidden, num_label): param_cells = last_states = for i in range(num_lstm_layer): param_cells.append(LSTMParam(i2h_weight=mx.sym.Variable("l%d_i2h_weight" % i), i2h_bias=mx.sym.Variable("l%d_i2h_bias" % i), h2h_weight=mx.sym.Variable("l%d_h2h_weight" % i), h2h_bias=mx.sym.Variable("l%d_h2h_bias" % i))) state = LSTMState(c=mx.sym.Variable("l%d_init_c" % i), h=mx.sym.Variable("l%d_init_h" % i)) last_states.append(state) assert(len(last_states) == num_lstm_layer) data = mx.sym.Variable('data') label = mx.sym.Variable('label') #every column of image is an input, there are seq_len inputs wordvec = mx.sym.SliceChannel(data=data, num_outputs=seq_len, squeeze_axis=1) hidden_all = for seqidx in range(seq_len): hidden = wordvec[seqidx] for i in range(num_lstm_layer): next_state = lstm(num_hidden, indata=hidden, prev_state=last_states[i], param=param_cells[i], seqidx=seqidx, layeridx=i) hidden = next_state.h last_states[i] = next_state hidden_all.append(hidden) hidden_concat = mx.sym.Concat(*hidden_all, dim=0) pred = mx.sym.FullyConnected(data=hidden_concat, num_hidden=11) # here we do NOT need to transpose label as other lstm examples do label = mx.sym.Reshape(data=label, target_shape=(0,)) #label should be int type, so use cast label = mx.sym.Cast(data = label, dtype = 'int32') sm = mx.sym.WarpCTC(data=pred, label=label, label_length = num_label, input_length = seq_len) return sm